craigmckeachie/handsonreact.com/docs/A8-CodeOrganizationConventions.md

 ## Code Conventions (Style Guides)

-Here are links to popular React style guides.
+Here are links to public React style guides but unfortunately they were created at a time when class components were a best practice and have not been updated at the time of this writing.

 - [AirBnB React Style Guide](https://github.com/airbnb/javascript/tree/master/react)
 - [Khan Academy Style Guide](https://github.com/Khan/style-guides/blob/master/style/react.md)